lwu5/particle_filter_project/README.md

 ## Main Steps Code Explanation
 1. **Initialization of particle cloud**
 - **Code Location**: Implemented with function `initialize_particle_cloud()`
 - **Code Description**: We first access the map's resolution and boundaries using `get_obstacle_bounding_box()` in the `likelihood_field.py`.
 Then we use those information to generate particles' x, y, and yaw values randomly within the map using our own `draw_random_sample()`.
 What the `draw_random_sample()` does is essentailly calling python function `random.choices()` to draws a random sample of n elements from a given list of choices and their specified probabilities / weights.
-During the implementation, we let the list of choices to be every single resolution in map in terms of x and y and every integer degree in `[0,360)` for yaw and set every resolution to be equal probability.
+During the initialization, we let the list of choices to be every single resolution in map in terms of x and y and every integer degree in `[0,360)` for yaw and set every resolution to be equal probability.
 We use those randomly generated x, y, and yaw values to create particles with every particle's weight set to `1`.
-Before we publish the partcile cloud, we also normalize all particle weights so that the probability sums to `1`.
+Before we publish the partcile cloud, we also normalize all particle weights so that all probabilities sum to `1`.

 2. **Movement model**
 - **Code Location**: Implemented with function `update_particles_with_motion_model()`